 Here’s a fun way to make a motivational poster for inspire you to exercise and generally be healthier.
-I found all the graphics for it from a cool site called The Berry under their The Daily Motivation area where they post dozens of cool graphics each day.
+I found all the graphics for it from a cool site called The Berry but it seems the site is no longer.
+So the next best place for motivational quotes for health and encouragement is Pinterest.
 I started saving my favorites to a folder on my computer.

 Shortly thereafter, being duly motivated, I decided to create a Treadmill Nook in my bedroom and I wanted to make use of some of the graphics I had saved.
 I uploaded them to Walgreen’s 1 hour photo and then picked them up.
 Then I grabbed two pieces of foam board and preceded to glue them on.
 In the end I had two nice sized thick sturdy posters plus one smaller one.
 The total cost was $12.00.
 You can use your own photos of course but the ones I used are free to download below as a zip file.